gd-arnold/blog/content/writings/how-i-think-about-kubernetes.md

 ---

-Thinking of Kubernetes as a **runtime for declarative infrastructure** instead of a mere orchestrator results in very practical approaches to operate your cluster:
+Thinking of Kubernetes as a **runtime for declarative infrastructure** instead of a mere orchestrator results in very practical approaches to operate your cluster.
 - change the desired state, not the symptoms
 - let reconciliation do the work
 - make ownership explicit (especially with GitOps)